-The Columbus Water and Light Department was established in 1898.
-There are approximately 2,030 metered customers served by the system.
+The Portage Waterworks was established in 1886.
+There are approximately 3,640 metered customers served by the system.
 Groundwater is the only source of water for the utility.
-The utility has three active wells with depths of 565, 568, and 677 feet.
-The well pumping capacities are 555, 525, and 850 gpm with an average daily pumpage of 516,000 gallons and a maximum daily pumpage of 787,000 gallons.
-System water pressures range from 35 to 97 psi.
+The utility has four active wells with depths of 125, 129, 145, and 269 feet as well as a new well under construction with a depth of 274 feet.
+The well pumping capacities range from 1,000 to 2,150 gpm with an average daily pumpage of 1,597,200 gallons and a maximum daily pumpage of 2,200,000 gallons.
+System water pressures range from 35 to 70 psi.
 Water in the system is treated with chlorine, fluoride, and polyphosphate.
-Iron removal and zeolite softening is also performed on the water in the system.
-Water storage for the system consists of one elevated storage tank with a capacity of 250,000 gallons, a concrete reservoir with a capacity of 230,000 gallons, and a concrete reservoir with a 300,000 gallon capacity.
-The utility has approximately 154,000 feet of water main and 250 hydrants.
+Iron removal is also performed on the water in the system and zeolite softening is performed on water from one well.
+Water storage for the system consists of three elevated storage tanks with capacities of 500,000, 500,000 and 750,000 gallons.
+The utility has approximately 300,000 feet of water mains and 435 hydrants.

-4.4.5 Solid Waste Disposal and Recycling
+4.4.4 Solid Waste Disposal and Recycling

-The Town of Columbus contracts with Badger Disposal for disposal of solid waste and with the Columbia County Solid Waste Department to process its recyclables.
-Both solid waste and recyclables are collected at the Town's drop off site.
-The Town contracts with a local hauler to transport recyclables from their town drop off site to the county composting and recycling facility.
+The Town of Fort Winnebago offers no services for the disposal of solid waste or recyclables.
+Town residents can pay for solid waste pickup through Waste Management Inc. if they choose.
+Recyclables are transported by individual Town residents to the County recycling drop off site in Portage.
+The locations of solid waste and recycling drop off site throughout the County are illustrated on Map 4-2 in Appendix I.

 The Columbia County Solid Waste Department operates a recycling and composting facility on State Highway 16 in the Town of Pacific.
-Recyclable materials are sorted and prepared for shipment to market.
+Recyclables are transported to the facility where they are sorted and prepared for shipment to market.
 The facility handles 22 tons of recyclables a day.
-The locations of the Town's solid waste and recycling drop off site and the Columbia County Composting and Recycling Facility are illustrated on Map 4-2 in Appendix I.
+The location of the Columbia County Composting and Recycling Facility is also illustrated on Map 4-2 in Appendix I.

 In addition, numerous former solid waste dumpsites also exist around Columbia County.
 These sites include former industrial and municipal dumps.
-Map 4-2 in Appendix I also illustrates the known locations of former solid waste dumpsite in Columbia County including the Town of Columbus.
+Map 4-2 in Appendix I also illustrates the known locations of former solid waste dumpsite in Columbia County including the Town of Fort Winnebago.